bigbio/quantms.io/docs/tools.rst

 `Volcano Plot <https://en.wikipedia.org/wiki/Volcano_plot_(statistics)>`__ and easily integrated with other omics data resources.

+- If you have generated project.json, you can use this parameter to add project information for DE files.
 - If you want to know more, please read :doc:`de`.

 Example: